joverandout/joverandout/README.md

 My name is Joe, I recently finished my undergrad in computer science from the university of Warwick and am joining Amazon in September as a software engineer.

 During my second year of university I was part of a team that took part in a Deutsche Bank software engineering competition.
-Worked in a SCRUM as a back-end developer in a team of 6 to develop a live meeting feedback system to display feedback from attendants on a webpage.
+I worked in a SCRUM as a back-end developer in a team of 6 to develop a live meeting feedback system to display feedback from attendants on a webpage.
 We were awarded second place of 40 groups, for [our submission](https://github.com/joverandout/CS261-Software-Engineering).

 My research interests include cyber security, compiler design and fault tolerance in distributed systems.